Pranay-Uc-DXB/Project-6-LLMOps_HuggingFace_and_OpenAI/README.md

 - Docker: Used to containerize my FastAPI application
 - Kubernetes: For automating deploying, scaling, and managing docker applications (In my case only 1 application)
 - GitHub Actions: To automate testing, building, and deploying code, directly from my GitHub repository.

+## Q&A & HUggingFace Focussed Chatbot to be previewed soon...